jasonsnider/jsc/README.md

-# jasonsnider.com
+# The Parbake Project

-The is the source code for jasonsnider.com; a web application built with CakePHP and various plugins.
+This is just a simple, common application for for working with CakePHP plugins.

 To use simply clone the repository as a CakePHP app directory.

 ````
-git clone git@github.com:jasonsnider/cakephp-plugins-app.git app
+git clone git@github.com:[user]/cakephp-plugins-app.git app
 ````

 You will want to make Cake/Cache and app/tmp writable by the server, I do this by changing ownership to the Apache